9 Different Styles of Parenting, According to Experts

 Helicopter Parenting

 What it is: Helicopter parenting is probably the type of parenting style you've heard referenced most often when referring to overbearing caregivers.
-Helicopter parenting is "a type of parent who's always hovering over their child's every move," per the Cleveland Clinic.
+"Helicopter parenting is a style of parenting characterized by excessive involvement and overprotection of children," Alisa Ruby Bash, PsyD, a licensed marriage and family therapist, tells PS.
 This type of parent typically wants to be clued into every action and choice their little one makes, rarely letting them out of their sight to make their own decisions.

 Why parents do it: It comes from a place of love and wanting to keep your child healthy and safe.
 But extreme hovering can actually do damage to your child's developments and ability to make their own decisions.